-Please note - this is very general guidance as everyone has his or her own unique circumstances.
-We recommend that you consider the following factors with your co-purchaser(s), and then have a discussion with a lawyer who can address all the issues and ensure all parties understand the implications.
+When considering buying a property with someone we recommend that you consider the following factors with your co-purchaser(s), and then have a discussion with an experienced lawyer who can advise on your individual circumstances and ensure all parties understand the implications.

 If you are taking out a joint mortgage, the lender will insist you buy the property jointly.
 If only one of you is taking out the mortgage, the lender will insist the property is bought in their name only.

 If the property is in only one name, then it generally remains that person’s property.
 However, difficulties can arise if another person who is not named on the deeds has been contributing to the property.

 Mr Smith bought a property and took out a mortgage in his name only.
 His girlfriend, Miss Jones, moved into the property a few months later and paid half of the mortgage payments.
 After 9 years, the couple decided to separate and Miss Jones thought she was entitled to a share of property.

 Unless Mr Smith and Miss Jones can reach some type of agreement over her entitlement, Miss Jones would probably face difficulties establishing that she is entitled to a share of the property as her name was not on the deeds – and there is no guarantee that she would be successful.
 The case law relating to cohabitation is changing and it may be an advantage for unmarried couples to consider entering into a Cohabitation Agreement that could protect both parties’ interests.

 If you have more than one name on the deeds, then you need to decide whether you will be joint tenants or tenants-in-common.
 There are important differences between the two terms as explained below: